Things to Do in Bruges: How to Enjoy the Town at a Slow Pace

 There are some commercial places and guided tours in Bruges where you can learn about the Belgian fried potatoes, chocolate, and beer, but honestly, the price of the tickets and the online reviews put us off, so we got our dose of the Belgian classics at random restaurants and pubs throughout the city.

-To pick the best place to eat in Bruges, get inspired by this article, or this one.
+To pick the best place to eat in Bruges, get inspired by this article.
 In case you’re on a budget, there are a few small restaurants with take-away pasta box meals for only 3.5 – 6 €.
 Try Bocca or Pasta Maria.
 For healthy options, check out the chain EXKi.

 The best photography spots in Bruges